mumiaktech/AI-Informer-254/README.md

 #### 6. **Craft a Powerful Prompt**

 Write a thoughtful prompt that defines your chatbot’s behavior and tone.
-Include:

-* What it knows (e.g., AI trends, tools, concepts)
-* How it should talk (e.g., friendly, clear, helpful)
-* Any limitations (e.g., no internet access, not a coding bot)

-> *Tip: See my full example prompt in the post above.*

 #### 7. **Add a Knowledge Base (Optional)**